Suraj-1233/js/Array/js-array-methods-detailed.md

 ```
 **Explanation:**

 -forEach() executes the function once for each element.
-- It does not return a value.
+-It does not return a value.
 -It is used for side-effects only (e.g., logging, updating variables).
 -Cannot be chained
 **Important Notes 📝:**
  -You can’t use break, continue, or return to exit early from a forEach() loop (unlike for, while)
  -Chainable:A method is chainable if it returns a value (usually a new array or object), so that you can call another method directly after it.